LucasO21/webscraping_scrapy_splash_selenium/README.md

-# Web Scraping with Scrapy Splash and Selenium in Python
+# Web Scraping with Python Scrapy Splash and Selenium

 ============================================================================================